-It was therefore, somewhat of a surprise to hear the original film was going to be re-made, and a red flag to many die hard fans of the original 1988 picture.
+It was therefore, somewhat of a surprise to hear the original film was going to be re-made, acting as red flag to many die hard fans of the original 1988 picture.
 However, the result is a sharp, funny and truly creative re-imagining of the story and our responsibilities in a world of emerging artificial intelligence.
-Child’s Play 2019, may play homage to the characters of the original film, but it has no intention of copying aged concepts or themes, opting for a fresh take on well trodden ground.
+Child’s Play 2019, may play homage to the characters of the original film, but it has no intention of copying aged concepts or themes.
+Opting for a fresh take on well trodden ground.

-In a not too distant future where our homes have become connected by single devices, allowing full control over everything from driverless cars to TV channels.
+In a not too distant future where our homes have become connected by single devices.
+Allowing remote control over everything from driverless cars to TV channels.
 Buddi is an automated AI friend to children, helping, supporting, encouraging and playing.
 The creepy undertones of his filming, recording and cloud based company interaction disguised by big blue eyes and a jovial temperament.

-Manufactured through poor wages and slave labour, Buddi is cheap to build and expensive to buy, a glorious social commentary of the global distribution of labour and wealth.
-However, when a disgruntled Vietnamese factory employee shuts down all the safety protocols on one AI doll after being fired from his work, a new and unique breed of doll is created.
+Manufactured through poor wages and slave labour, Buddi is cheap to build and expensive to buy.
+A glorious social commentary of the global distribution of labour and wealth.
+However, when a disgruntled Vietnamese factory employee shuts down all the safety protocols on one AI doll after being fired from his work.
+A brand new and unique breed of doll is created.
 One that learns from humans, emotionally, socially and instinctively.

-The faulty doll whose eyes turn red, finds its way into the home of single mum Karen (Aubrey Plaza) and her son Andy (Gabriel Bateman), after being returned to the shop, where Karen works long shifts to keep her family together.
+The faulty doll whose eyes turn red, finds its way into the home of single mum Karen (Aubrey Plaza) and her son Andy (Gabriel Bateman).
+After being returned by a customer to the shop where Karen works long shifts to keep her family together.

 The Buddi doll now accidentally named Chucky instead of Han Solo, soon finds a place in the family structure.
 Allowing lonely pre-teen Andy to develop his social circle, while Chucky records all of Andy’s likes and dislikes.
 Building an unregulated view of human life and social interaction that slowly becomes more and more dangerous to all who upset the human boy he loves.
 His protective instinct and faulty protocols slowly leading Chucky to taking Andy’s welfare into his own hands, protecting their friendship at any cost.

 Directed by newcomer Lars Klevberg from a screenplay by Tyler Burton Smith.
-Child’s Play is tongue in cheek horror, that takes the classic slasher film of the 1980s and injects modern discussions on AI, globally dominate companies and networked homes.
-Creating a film that is as much about human responsibility and technical growth as it is about a killer doll.
+Child’s Play is tongue in cheek horror.
+Taking the classic slasher film of the 1980s and injecting it with modern discussions on AI, globally dominate companies and networked homes.
+The end result being a film that is as much about human responsibility and technical growth as it is about a killer doll.